FenixEdu/fenixedu.github.io/dev/overview/index.md

 ### Quickstart
-To quickly get a FenixEdu™ installation up and running on your machine, you should use Vagrant to run a virtual machine that we pre-configured with the necessary environment.
-Once you have installed the [Vagrant][Vagrant] tool in your machine, you just have to run the following commands:

-{% highlight bash %}
-vagrant box add fenixedu http://fenix-ashes.ist.utl.pt/fenixedu.box vagrant init vagrant up
-{% endhighlight %}

-Now all you have to do is access ```http://localhost:9090``` and you have a FenixEdu™ installation running in the virtualbox that you just setup using Vagrant.

-Yes, it is that simple!

-> <span>note</span>
+Currently, we are working on a solution that uses Virtual Machines to provide a really quickstart and have a FenixEdu™ installation up and running.
-> If you intend to develop, we recommend you to [setup a development environment][Setup your development environment] in your
+For now, you can follow a tutorial to [install FenixEdu™ in your development machine][install FenixEdu™ in your development machine].
-> system instead of using this pre-configured virtual machine.

 ### Create Your Own Application